insooth/insooth.github.io/heterogeneous-swap.md

   > s = {'a', 'b', ...};

 std::vector<
-    std::uint8_t
+    std::int8_t
-  , ByteSeqAlloc<std::uint8_t, BackingT>
+  , ByteSeqAlloc<std::int8_t, BackingT>
   > v = {97, 98, ...};

 auto [v1, s1] = swap(s, v);
 ```

+Note that, the propagation of an allocator is applicable to the standard homogeneous swap only!

-Unfortunately, that's a the dead end rather than a proper solution.
+Unfortunately, that's a the dead end rather than a working solution.
 Memory management issues come into play, e.g. what if the original items that hold the pointers to the allocated memory try to reclaim it.
 SBO optimisation in `std::string` completely bypasses the allocator, i.e. this solution may work only for large enough strings.
+Moreover, depending on the [initialisation scheme](https://en.cppreference.com/w/cpp/language/initialization) invoked we may get the intercepted memory region zeroed.

 ## Alternative

 Helpful may be `span` from GSL and C++20: